joh-ga/advent-puzzle-2021/README.txt

-Project description: website with embedded advent calendar of 2021.
+Project description: GitHub Pages website with embedded advent calendar of 2021.
+Page is deactivated.

 Credits:
 	Highlights by HTML5 UP